dpleshkov/programming-class/week4/README.md

 ### Concepts

-* Learning about objects and classes
+* Learning about tuples, dictionaries, matrices(2d arrays) and linked lists
-* Understanding properties and methods; how they relate to variables and functions
-* Applying this knowledge to create a small game

-### Instructions
+* Understanding where each one should be used
+* Creating projects utilizing each one